edelgrace/blog/content/post/2013-11-16-random-thoughts-aka-tweets-i-have-tweeted-or-would-like-to-tweet.md

   * The PS4 came out just yesterday.
 My friend's friend went to a midnight launch and won a Vita.
 Lucky duck.
   * The only reason why I'd ever get the PS4 is to play WATCH_DOGS and AC4.
 I swear I'm not a Ubisoft fangirl.
   * Seriously though, console wars are really stupid.
 Just pick a console and play it.
 Who cares what other people buy??
   * I finished reading _Lolita_ today.
 "Lolita is quite possibly the most beautiful and twisted book I have ever read.
-Nabokov is a genius&#8230; I had to put down Lolita after barely reading a paragraph because it was too beautifully written for me to handle.
+Nabokov is a genius...
+I had to put down Lolita after barely reading a paragraph because it was too beautifully written for me to handle.
 Goosebumps everywhere.
   * I think Arryn<sup class="footnote"><a href="#foot_ajs-fn-id_2-177" id="back_ajs-fn-id_2-177">2</a></sup> is just an all around adorable girl.
 It's even more adorable how she fangirls over Miles<sup class="footnote"><a href="#foot_ajs-fn-id_3-177" id="back_ajs-fn-id_3-177">3</a></sup> on her Tumblr.
   * The layout for scattered.me has been tweaked slightly.
 The title and page/post headings are now centered.
 Also, fixed alignment with the footnotes and made them just a tad smaller.
   * Today we put up the Christmas tree.
 My brother refused to do it for half an hour because he was playing LoL.
 I wish he never started playing LoL.
 Now he doesn't want to do anything because if he leaves in the middle of a game, he'll get banned.
 Lame rules.
   * The only thing I don't like about the new YouTube comment system is the fact that I can't reply to old comments.
-  * I watched a little bit of Mike's MLP Season 3 stream&#8230; I couldn't make it through.
+  * I watched a little bit of Mike's MLP Season 3 stream...
+I couldn't make it through.
 However, it was only because I was watching Joel and Adam play Cry of Fear.
   * Vera Wang is really pretty.
 I wish I would look that good when I'm older.
   * I've been on a "What Would You Do?" binge on YouTube. :(